dpezely/nixos-sysgen/README.md

 Arguments *for* it often focus on convenience for the end-user because updates may be a one-step process, albeit all-or-nothing success/fail.

-Upon successful completion and when `--home-manager` has been specified, the machine should be ready for the username specified in that `.nix` file for basic web, chat and email access.
+Mainly, the definition of "nominal" for your should be based upon having enough to be functional for the majority of your tasks.
+For many people, this might exclude printers because those can introduce a world of hurt.

 ## Step 3: Optimal For Daily Work